vijay-eis/rfcs/text/0000-localizing-api-messages.md

 - To Promote consistency and make it easier for tools and translators when handling translation files

 ### Terminology
-* Controlled Vocabulary - ???
 * Base Language - Language on which all other translations are based.
 * Message Key - Refers to the string that is used in place of a hardcoded message in the code
 * Message Value - Refers to the string that is fetched using a message key lookup for a given locale
 * Translation file - Contains Message key and values for a given locale
 * Static Messages - Refers to the messages values stored in the translation file
-* Dynamic Messages - Messages stored in the database that requires translation
+* Dynamic Messages - Messages stored in the database that requires translation.
+A.k.a Runtime messages
 * Message Format - Refers to the standard used for formatting the message values in the translation file

 ### In Scope Requirements/Use cases